WordPress/openverse/documentation/projects/proposals/ingestion_server_removal/20240328-implementation_plan_ingestion_server_removal.md

 - production_audio_data_refresh
 - production_image_data_refresh

-Because the `environment` is added as a suffix, there will be no collision with the existing DAG ids.
+Because the `environment` is added as a prefix, there will be no collision with the existing DAG ids.
 In this initial step, we we will add only a small portion of the logic in order to make the PR easier to review.
 The first steps are already implemented in the current data refresh and can simply be copied: